 I tried the Retell AI free version, which let me build a custom AI assistant tailored to exactly what I want.
 It’s a DIY approach, which gave me a lot of flexibility.
 Talking to Retell was natural, making the whole experience feel more intuitive and personal.

 Using Retell AI’s visual agent builder, I crafted a custom personal assistant.
 Then, I commanded it to import our company’s internal documentation and set up an Auto-Sync Knowledge Base.
-This way, the agent would learn new company info immediately, so it could always pull the latest answers without needing manual updates.

 My Retell assistant was programmed to answer general questions that a newly onboarded employee might have.
 It could answer anything from how to approach a client in the finance industry to billing procedures and how to request time off.